catjiojio/jio-vim/README.md

 # jio-vim

-run ./config-jio-vim.sh then enjoy it.
+run 'bash ./config-jio-vim.sh' then enjoy it.